The Diary of a Young Girl: Synopsis

 Anne expressed the desire in the rewritten introduction of her diary for one person that she can call her truest friend – that is, a person to whom she could confide her deepest thoughts and feelings.
 She observes that she has had many "friends" and admirers, but (by her own definition) no true, dear friend with whom she could share her innermost thoughts.
 She originally thought her girl friend Jacque van Maarsen would be this person, but that was only partially successful.
 In an early diary passage, she remarks that she is not in love with Helmut "Hello" Silberberg, her suitor at that time, but considers that he might become a true friend.
 In hiding, she invests much time and effort into her budding romance with Peter van Pels, thinking he might evolve into that one, true friend, but that is eventually a disappointment to her in some ways, although she continues to care for him.
 Ultimately, it was only to Kitty that she entrusted her innermost thoughts.

 Beyond her personal relationships and aspirations, Anne refers extensively to the persecution, arrests, deportations, and disappearances of Jews, and the constant fear of discovery that permeated their lives in hiding.
 She often mentions the arrests of Jews and the compulsory wearing of the yellow star.
 There are hints of darker rumours — references to Jews "being gassed" — but these remain vague and uncertain within the diary.
 Anne's writing captures the partial, rumour-based understanding of the Holocaust typical for Jews living under Nazi occupation at the time.
 Even while concealed in the Annex, they knew they faced mortal danger, but the full-scale, mechanization, and ideological fury driving the genocide would not have been clear from their limited vantage point.

 In her diary, Anne wrote of her very close relationship with her father, lack of daughterly love for her mother (with whom she felt she had nothing in common), and admiration for her sister's intelligence and sweet nature.
 She did not like the others much initially, particularly Auguste van Pels and Fritz Pfeffer (the latter shared her room).
 She was at first unimpressed by the quiet Peter; she herself was something of a self-admitted chatterbox (a source of irritation to some of the others).
 As time went on, however, she and Peter became very close and spent a lot of time together.
 After a while Anne became disappointed in Peter and on 15 July 1944, she wrote in her diary that Peter could never be a 'kindred spirit'.

 Editorial history

-There are two versions of the diary written by Anne Frank.
-She wrote the first version in a designated diary and two notebooks (version A), but rewrote it (version B) in 1944 after hearing on the radio that war-time diaries were to be collected to document the war period.
-Version B was written on loose paper, and is not identical to Version A, as parts were added and others omitted.